 Push all of the vegetables and rice to the outside of the pan, leaving a clear space in the middle of the pan.
-If the pan seems dry, add a tiny drizzle of canola oil to prevent the eggs from sticking to the cooking surface.
+If the pan seems dry, add a tiny drizzle of canola oil to prevent the eggs from sticking.

-Break the two eggs into the center and immediately begin stirring the eggs with a wooden spoon or silicone spatula until they start solidifying.
+Break the two eggs into the center and immediately begin stirring them with a wooden spoon or silicone spatula until they start to solidify.

 Gradually stir the vegetables back into the middle of the pan, distributing the eggs throughout the vegetables and rice.
 The eggs should be in small shreds, evenly dispersed throughout the vegetables and rice.